Earn a Graduate Degree in Homeland Security - Intelligence and Geospatial Analysis Option

-The best geospatial intelligence (GEOINT) resource is an educated analyst.
-The GEOINT option within the intercollege Master of Professional Studies (iMPS) in Homeland Security is designed to increase the skills and knowledge of the analyst to produce accurate intelligence to help save lives, improve government, and assist businesses.
-Geospatial intelligence is applied in such law enforcement, homeland security, and business applications as:
+The best intelligence resource is an educated analyst.
+The Intelligence and Geospatial Analysis option within the Master of Professional Studies (MPS) in Homeland Security, offered in partnership with Penn State College of Earth and Mineral Sciences' Online Geospatial Education, is designed to increase the skills and knowledge of the analyst to produce accurate intelligence to help save lives, improve government, and assist businesses.
+Intelligence is applied in such law enforcement, homeland security, emergency management, and business applications as:

 The Penn State Difference

-Online Flexibility — The flexibility of studying when and where you want can give you the opportunity to gain new skills and knowledge while maintaining your current responsibilities.
+100% Online Coursework — The flexibility of studying when and where you want can give you the opportunity to gain new skills and knowledge while maintaining your current responsibilities.

-Recognition — Penn State's online geospatial education program has been a trusted leader in online education since 1998.
-More than 6,000 GIS and GEOINT professionals have turned to us to help them advance their career.
-You can feel confident that you are adding a well-known, highly respected credential to your resume.
+Nationally Recognized and Accredited — Penn State's online geospatial education program has been a trusted leader in online education since 1998.
+More than 6,000 GIS and geospatial intelligence professionals have turned to us to help them advance their career.
+You can feel confident that you are adding a well-known, highly respected credential to your résumé.

-Two Credentials, One Path — Our stackable curriculum gives you the option to begin your program of study with our online Graduate Certificate in Geospatial Intelligence Analytics.
-The 13 credits earned in this certificate program may be applied toward the requirements for this master's degree, allowing you to add two credentials to your resume.
+Multicredentialing — Our stackable curriculum gives you the option to begin your program of study with our fully-embedded Postbaccalaureate Certificate in Geospatial Intelligence Applications.
+The 13 credits earned in that certificate program may be applied toward the requirements for this master's degree, allowing you to add two credentials to your résumé.

 - identify and assess potential threats, vulnerabilities, and consequences within a geospatial context